gildesmarais/website/_drafts/using_macos.md

 I use it it _all the time_. **All the time**.
 I start every app with it.
 I feel clueless when the launch bar does not show up (happened a few times after rebooting when Alfred wasn't launched yet) and having to start an application by double clicking it in the /Applications folder.
 Like in the Stone Age.

+One of the most used functions beside launching workflows are applications is the clipboard manager.

 ### Alfred workflows

 - [sublime text projects]()